happysmaran/ClassicTunes/README.md

 <img src="https://github.com/user-attachments/assets/6c0b8c77-f363-48e9-9f40-435d21a99fed" width="70%" />

-After the several minor changes made to the Music app in macOS 26 made it worse to use than before, I tried to use older iTunes versions on a modern MacBook.
-Unfortunately, starting with Tahoe, that has begun to change, with most solutions to running older software going out.
-And as such, I decided to make my own completely from scratch using Swift and SwiftUI.
+After the UI overhaul of the Music app in macOS 26 diverged it from the long standing iTunes design language, I tried to use older iTunes versions on a modern MacBook as I preferred its design.
+However, starting with Tahoe, most solutions to running older software started to break with the deprectation of certain libraries.
+As such, I decided to make my own completely from scratch using Swift and SwiftUI.

 **ClassicTunes** is an Apple Silicon–made app that emulates the classic designs of iTunes 7–10, featuring: